demizer/gds/doc/spec.rst

 Building large home storage pools is expensive, and backing up this data is critical.
-Duplicating a large storage system for backups could be financially impractical for some. ``todrives`` makes it simple to backup files to multiple dissimilar devices in a cost-effective manner.
+Duplicating a large storage system for backups could be financially impractical for some. ``gds`` makes it simple to backup files to multiple dissimilar devices in a cost-effective manner.

 .. contents::